edadma/squiggly/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/edadma/squiggly?include_prereleases) ![GitHub (Pre-)Release Date](https://img.shields.io/github/release-date-pre/edadma/squiggly) ![GitHub last commit](https://img.shields.io/github/last-commit/edadma/squiggly) ![GitHub](https://img.shields.io/github/license/edadma/squiggly)

-*squiggly* is a Scala based string templating engine.  *squiggly* is a library and also a Linux command line application for parsing and rendering templates.
+*squiggly* is a Scala based string templating engine.

 ## Overview

+*squiggly* is a language, a Scala library, and a Linux command line application for doing string templating.  *squiggly* can be compared to [Mustache](https://mustache.github.io/) or [Go templates](https://pkg.go.dev/text/template) or [Liquid](https://shopify.github.io/liquid/), which are all great template languages.
+Basically, a string template composed of text and actions (or tags) which are instructions in *squiggly*, is applied to data to produce a textual output.

+Unlike Mustache, *squiggly* is not logicless, but allows basic very logic to be used in templates.

+Curly braces or brackets are sometimes referred to as squiggly brackets, which is where the name "squiggly" comes from.

 ## Installation

+### Library
-To use the library in you application:

-Include the following in your `project/plugins.sbt`:
+To use the library in your application, include the following in your `project/plugins.sbt`:

 ```sbt
 addSbtPlugin("com.codecommit" % "sbt-github-packages" % "0.5.2")